Feven-Tolosa/Feven-Tolosa/README.md

 Full-stuck web developer
 ------------------------

-I'm a passionate Full Stack Developer with a strong focus on React.
+I'm a passionate Full Stack Developer with a strong focus on Nextjs and React.
 I love building dynamic and responsive web applications that provide great user experiences.

 * 🌍  I'm based in Ethiopia
 * 🖥️  See my portfolio at [My Portfolio](https://f-vs-portflio.vercel.app/)